JDN89/h2m/README.md

 ## LOG

+### 14/09/2025

+I had some time this afternoon, to program, but instead I spend the better part of an hour on tweaking my neovim lsp config...
+Got it working tough :D Somehow signature help didn't work (anymore?).
+I found a bug in recoginzing html tags.
+I usualy look exact match for recognizing tags. but tags can have attributes, ... so exact match for a tag doesn't work.
+I found a strings.HasPrefix builtin method of go, and intead I'll create the relevant tokens if the tag starts with ....

+I still have an issue with recognizing anchor tags, but is for tomorrow.
+Today I fixed my lsp.
+Which is also time well spend, seeing that I love using neovim.

 ### 11/09/2025

 Using 2 booleans was making it very cumbersome to see in which state (you get it state) I am.
 I was using start and stop to indincate that I encountered the open_article and close_article tokens and that I could start generating and stop generating the tokens.
 I now converted it to a state machine which make it easier to have an overview of which state we are in. from there I als call the appropriat lexing functions, which is logic I pulled of the nextToken function. to make it more readable.